Adrenal Cancer

 What are the Warning Signs of Adrenal Cancer?

-In early stages, adrenal cancer may not cause noticeable symptoms.
-As tumors grow or secrete excess hormones, signs may include:
+In its early stages, adrenal cancer may not produce noticeable symptoms.
+As the tumor grows or begins producing excess hormones, patients may experience symptoms such as:

 • Muscle weakness